RE is Growing

 Anholt Offshore Wind Farm — Denmark’s most powerful source of renewable energy

-The Block Island Wind Farm – America’s ONLY operational offshore wind farm
+The Block Island Wind Farm – America’s 1st operational offshore wind farm

 Solar

-Solar cells are becoming more efficient, thinner, smaller, transportable, flexible, and even spray-on.
+Solar cells are becoming more efficient, thinner, smaller, transportable, and flexible (even spray-on designs are in R&D).
 This allows for easy installation, use, and efficient energy production.
-Solar PV cells, solar panels, solar micro-grids, and solar farms, have been used to power a wide range of applications.
+Solar PV cells, solar panels, solar microgrids, and solar farms, have been used to power a wide range of applications.

 Please click & read: